 He walked to the machine and waved the back of the DMR in front of the reader.
 I pushed the button for an energy drink called Brio, and a bottle rattled into the tray below.

 “Thanks.
 Here, you can have this one.”
 I held out my dollar to him.
 “It’s kind of wrinkled but still good.”

 “Keep it.”
 He shook his head.
 “Really, man—don’t worry about it.”

-I nodded and shoved the dollar back in my pocket.
-After I reached to get the bottle, I caught a glance at the card’s remaining balance.
-It read $39,674.81—panning twice since the machine’s display couldn’t fit it all at once.
+I nodded and shoved the dollar back into my pocket.
+As I reached to get the bottle, I noticed his account’s remaining balance.
+It read $39,674.81, panning twice since the machine’s display couldn’t fit it all at once.

 He held out his hand.
 “Andrew Wallace.”

 “Alex Verin.”
 His expression turned disgusted when I said my last name.
 “I take it our parents know each other?”

 He nodded but then shrugged.
 “I don’t think they would approve of us talking, but I won’t tell if you won’t.
 It’s a free break room.”